 What is Veganism?

 The answer to the question “What is veganism?” sounds like it should be a simple one, and in many ways, it is.
-However, the common perception of veganism is often incomplete, and it doesn’t always reflect how vegans understand our own philosophy and movement.
+However, the common perception of veganism is often incomplete or inaccurate, and it doesn’t always reflect how vegans understand our own philosophy and movement.
 The Vegan Society, who first coined the term veganism, defines it as:

 “A philosophy and way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”

 You’ll find many definitions of veganism, but this remains the most widely recognised and authoritative.
-Before we unpack it, it helps to clarify what veganism is not.
+Before we unpack it, it would probably help to clarify what veganism is not.

 Veganism is Not Just a Diet

 It’s true that discussions about veganism, especially online, often focus heavily on food.
 The food that we eat is certainly a big part of being vegan, but veganism is not Buddha bowls, faux meats, or aesthetic smoothie bowls.
-It isn’t a food trend.
+It isn’t a food trend or a wellness diet.

 Veganism is a philosophy and a way of living.
-Veganism includes a dietary component, but it goes beyond what you put on your plate.
+Veganism includes a dietary component, but it goes far beyond what we put on our plates.

 Someone who eats a fully plant-based diet but doesn’t extend that philosophy to other areas of life may describe themselves as plant-based.
 All vegans eat a plant-based diet, but not everyone who eats plant-based is vegan.